Teacher education: Professional standards for teacher educators

-In some parts of the world (notably the United States, Flanders and the Netherlands) specific standards of professional practice have been developed for, or by, teacher educators.
-These set out the range of competences that a member of the teacher educator profession is expected to be able to deploy, as well as the attitudes, values and behaviours that are deemed to be acceptable for membership of the profession).
+In some parts of the world (notably the United States, Flanders, and the Netherlands), specific standards of professional practice have been developed for or by teacher educators.
+These set out the range of competences that a member of the teacher educator profession is expected to deploy, as well as the attitudes, values, and behaviors deemed acceptable for membership in the profession.

 Teacher educators

-A teacher educator (also called a teacher trainer) is a person who helps in-service and pre-service teacher trainees to acquire the knowledge, competencies and attitudes they require to be effective teachers.
+A teacher educator (also called a teacher trainer) is a person who helps in-service and pre-service teachers acquire the knowledge, competencies, and attitudes they require to be effective teachers.

-Several individual teacher educators are usually involved in the initial or ongoing education of each teacher; often each specialises in teaching about a different aspect of teaching (e.g. educational ethics, philosophy of education, sociology of education, curriculum, pedagogy, subject-specific teaching methods etc.).
+Several individual teacher educators are usually involved in the initial or ongoing education of each teacher; often each specialises in teaching about a different aspect of teaching (e.g., educational ethics, philosophy of education, sociology of education, curriculum, pedagogy, subject-specific teaching methods etc.).

 Not every culture has a concept that precisely matches the English term 'teacher educator'...
 Even where the concept exists, the range of roles that is covered by the term varies significantly from country to country.
 In some traditions, the term 'teacher trainer' may be used instead of 'teacher educator'.

-A teacher educator may be narrowly defined as a higher education professional whose principal activity is the preparation of new teachers in universities and other institutions of teacher education, such as National Colleges of Education, Teacher Training Colleges and Teacher Centers.
+A teacher educator may be narrowly defined as a higher education professional whose principal activity is preparing new teachers in universities and other institutions of teacher education, such as National Colleges of Education, Teacher Training Colleges, and Teacher Centers.
 A broader definition might include any professional whose work contributes in some way to the initial education or the continuing professional development of school and other teachers.

-Even within a single educational system, teacher educators may be employed in different roles by different kinds of organisation.
+Even within a single educational system, teacher educators may be employed in different roles by different kinds of organizations.
 In the European context, for example, people who could be considered to be teacher educators include: